 If You Need To Change Things Up, Try The Following...

 Drink Organic When Possible

 Coffee crops are heavily sprayed and the pesticides remain in the coffee beans.
 Go for the free-trade varieties that are farmed using more traditional methods in developing countries (that way you can also help the farmers!).

 Coffee speeds up the digestion and movement of food through the gut and thus decreases absorption of many nutrients as well as medications.
 Having coffee with or immediately after meals is most problematic as it can strip good nutrients.
 Try to limited coffee consumption after 2pm, this then allows your body enough rest and recuperation until the next coffee fuelled morning!

-Most supermarket milks are highly processed, and if not organic they contain traces of hormones, pesticides and preservatives which add to the body’s toxic load.
-If you can’t give up white coffee, use nut, coconut or oat milk, or even a small amount of cream instead (ideally organic) – just watch out for the calories!
+Most supermarket milks are highly processed, and if not organic or alternative they can contain traces of hormones, pesticides and preservatives which add to the body’s toxic load.
+If you can’t give up white coffee, use an alternative milk, or even a small amount of cream instead (ideally organic) - just watch out for the calories!